 Helen Curtis is a professional pianist, singer and percussionist who works and teaches in a versatile array of musical genres from classical to world folk music, tinges of jazz and original.
 She is a highly regarded performer who has played in an exciting array of projects at events, festivals and venues.
-Helen is a very popular private teacher and group/workshop leader who instills confidence, musicality and good practice ethos to her students.
+Helen is a popular private teacher and group/workshop leader who instills confidence, musicality and good practice ethos in her students.
 Her reputation is well regarded among the musical community in the UK and within the countries of her greatest influences.
 She lives nestled and inspired in the lush valley of Mytholmroyd near Hebden Bridge, Yorkshire.

 Helen's musical journey began at a young age nurtured within a musical family and upbringing.
 As a trained classical pianist, Helen's natural inclination to rhythm and close harmony as well as her Swiss maternal roots have led her to the sounds of Eastern Europe, Switzerland,Georgia, Brazil and Cuba.

 Among her projects, Helen performs in Satteli, her Swiss yodelling vocal duo together with her sister Louise.
 Helen is an artist with the internationally acclaimed arts organisation Global Grooves and is pianist and coro singer in the top Cuban band Charanga Del Norte.
 Helen directs the community choir Zarebi who specialise in Georgian song, and led the percussion and dance project Orixa Bloco, writing original music to be performed.